 What are your hours of operation?

 We are open Monday - Friday from 8am to 6pm, Saturday by appointment and closed Sundays.
 If needed, we can also be available before 8am and after 6pm for pickups and returns.
-Please schedule off hour appointments via text (662) 736-8837 or email [email protected]
+Please schedule off hour appointments via phone/text at (662) 736-8837 or email [email protected]

 Where is UFP Rentals located?

 413 E 620 S #3

 For easy loading and unloading, back your vehicle up to the large door at the front of the building.

 What is a one day rental period?

 We only charge for filming days.
 For example, equipment is picked up Monday afternoon/night for a shoot starting at 6 AM Tuesday morning and then the equipment is returned Wednesday morning.
 You are only charged for one filming day (Tuesday).